The education of

 Scholarships and Grants

-income even if providing such services is a required condition for receiving
+income even if the teaching or research is a condition for receiving the

-Payments from the Department of Veterans Affairs are not considered
+Payments, or scholarships received from the Department of Veterans Affairs,

-Services Corps Scholarship Programs or by the Armed Forces
+National Health Services Corps Scholarship Programs or by the Armed Forces

-Health Professions Scholarship and Financial Assistance Program are not included in income.
+Health Professions Scholarship and Financial Assistance Program are not

 Student Loan Interest Deduction